openknowledge-archive/datapackage-bigquery-py/README.md

 dpbq.import_package(<storage>, 'descriptor.json')
 ```

-Also we can export it from sql database:
+Also we can export it from bigquery database:

 ```python
 import dpbq